 ti-shortcode icon.
 Let's see how that looks now:

 That's better.
-Repeat this process for the rest of your services on lines 162, 169, 178, and 185 of the sample code for website design.
+Repeat this process for the rest of your services to edit the Desktop Apps, Graphic Design, HTML/CSS Development, and AngularJS lines of the sample HTML code for website design.

 4. Add Your Skills